auzhangLABS/Biltz_Test_2/README.md

 This blitz test aimed to assess how our server would handle higher requests.
 We will observe and identify ways to allow our server to handle a significant increase in requests to our server.

 ## Problem:
 Our application has become very popular and is growing in demand.
-We need to ensure at least 14,000 users can access our application anytime.
+We need to ensure at least 14,000 users can access our application at any time.
 To test this, we will have the QA engineer send 14,000 requests to our server and record the results.

 ## Original Test Results:
-Our QA engineer sent 14,000 requests to the server and reported that 8 users were unable to reach our application.
+Our QA engineer sent 14,000 requests to the server and reported that 8 users could not reach our application.

 ## Solution:
 #### Vertical scale the instance can increase the power of the existing instance to meet the rise in demand.
-We are scaled from a t2.medium to a t2.xlarge.
+We are scaled from a t2.medium to a t2.2xlarge.
 Here are the differences in T2 instances.
-Keep in mind that there are many other instances where this will work. <br>
+Just to let you know, there are many other instances where this will work. <br>

+## Current Test Results:
+Our current test results will be TBD.

 ![image](https://github.com/auzhangLABS/Biltz_Test_2/assets/138344000/22b18950-6b48-4934-9042-1171c90b2bd8)